 - There are 3 additional levels in the appeals process after Level 2 (for a total of 5 levels of appeal). - If you want to go on to a Level 3 appeal, the details on how to do this are in the written notice you get after your Level 2 appeal decision. - The Level 3 appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section 9 in this chapter talks more about Levels 3, 4, and 5 of the appeals process.
+Section 10 talks more about the process for Level 3, 4, and 5 appeals.

-SECTION 7 How to ask us to cover a longer inpatient hospital stay if you think you're being discharged too soon
+SECTION 8 How to ask us to cover a longer inpatient hospital stay if you think you're being discharged too soon